frictionlessdata/website-old/_case_studies/open-power-system-data.md

   which is important for all sorts of things you can do with Data Packages.

-## What is the Data Processing workflow?

-**LH**: Regarding the data flow, I would refer you to our processing scripts[^scripts] on GitHub.
+Regarding the data processing workflow we created, I would refer you to our processing scripts[^scripts] on GitHub.
 I talked a lot about time series data – this should give you an [overview](https://github.com/Open-Power-System-Data/time_series/blob/master/main.ipynb);
 here are the
 [processing details](https://github.com/Open-Power-System-Data/time_series/blob/master/processing.ipynb).

-## What are the next things you are going to be working on yourself?

-**LH**: We are going to work on extend the geographic scope and other various details---user friendliness, interpolation, data quality issues---so no big changes, just further work in the same direction.
+In the coming days, we are going to extend the geographic scope and other various details---user friendliness, interpolation, data quality issues---so no big changes, just further work in the same direction.